 Qualified Person

 The Company's disclosure of a technical or scientific nature has been reviewed and approved by Paul G. Anderson, M.Sc., P.Geo., a qualified person under the definition of National Instrument 43-101.
-Mr. Anderson serves as President and COO of the Company.

-Background and Overall Performance
+Background and overall performance